-What the heck does vitamin E do?
+What the heck does vitamin E do in skincare?
 Ok, it’s an antioxidant, but does it have any special superpowers?
 Yes, quite a few:

 What The Heck Is Vitamin E?